These docs are under active development and cover the v0.20 Kobicha security model.

 When a shard is under sustained write pressure, it MUST shed indexes to reduce per-insert overhead and protect throughput.

 Graduated shedding.
-If a shard's adaptive batch sizing consistently produces batches exceeding 75% of MaxBatchSize over an extended period, the shard MUST drop its lowest-priority secondary index (the index whose corresponding column has the lowest query frequency in the global desired set).
+If more than SheddingBatchPercent% of a shard's batches exceed 75% of MaxBatchSize within a sliding window of SheddingWindowSeconds seconds, the shard MUST drop its lowest-priority secondary index (the index whose corresponding column has the lowest query frequency in the global desired set).
 If pressure remains after dropping the lowest-priority index, the next-lowest is dropped, and so on.
+The shedding check runs once per batch commit.

 Emergency shedding.
-If a shard is at maximum batch size and still falling behind the ingestion rate (ring buffer levels rising despite maxed-out batching), the shard MUST drop all secondary indexes immediately.
+If a shard is at maximum batch size and the drain thread signals rising ring buffer pressure (see below), the shard MUST drop all secondary indexes immediately.
 DROP INDEX is a fast metadata operation (milliseconds, not seconds) and is safe to execute under pressure.

 The idx_events_timestamp index is exempt from shedding.
 It is always maintained regardless of write pressure.
 Time-range queries are the foundational access pattern and cannot function without a timestamp index.